Nan Harrison Washburn

 Winner of The American Prize in Orchestral Conducting, professional division 2013, The American Prize Ernst Bacon Memorial Award for the Performance of American Music, professional division, 2016, and 19 ASCAP Awards for Adventurous Programming from the League American Orchestras, Nan Washburn is one of the most innovative and dynamic conductors working in the U.S. today.
 For her engaging performances and fresh approach to concert programming, critics have hailed her work as having "perspicacity, nerve, imagination and all-round savvy."

-She now in her 25th season as the Music Director of the Michigan Philharmonic.
+She beginning her 26th season as the Music Director of the Michigan Philharmonic.
 Under her leadership, the orchestra has experienced unprecedented growth in artistic excellence and in the scope and diversity of its programs throughout Southeast Michigan.
 National recognition for the orchestra during Washburn's tenure includes 6 ASCAP Awards, several prestigious grants from Knight Foundation and 2nd Place honors from The American Prize, professional orchestra division.

 From 2009-2017 she also served as the Artistic Director and Principal Conductor for the